What is Benign Prostatic Hyperplasia (BPH)?

 TURP is also a very common surgery for BPH.
 About 150,000 men in the United States have TURP each year.

-After anesthesia, the surgeon inserts a thin, tube-like instrument (a resectoscope) through the tip of the penis into the urethra.
+The procedure is performed under general anesthesia.
+A surgeon inserts a thin, tube-like instrument (a resectoscope) through the tip of the penis into the urethra.
 The resectoscope has a light, valves for irrigating fluid, and a thin wire loop.
 An electrical current is passed along the wire.
 The surgeon uses the electrified wire to cut away prostate tissue that is blocking the urethra and seal blood vessels.
-The removed tissue is flushed into the bladder and from there out of the body.
+The removed tissue is flushed into the bladder and then out of the body.
 You will need to use a catheter for 1 to 2 days after the procedure.

 The benefits of TURP include long-term symptom improvement, minimal blood loss, and no incisions.
 However, there are also risks and side effects associated with this surgery.
 These may include retrograde ejaculation, erectile dysfunction, urinary tract infections, and urinary incontinence.
 It typically takes about four to six weeks for patients to fully recover from the procedure.